robert-kuropkat/.github/.github/ISSUE_TEMPLATE/analysis--porter-s-five-forces---threat.md

 ---
-name: 01.01.01 Porter's Force template
+name: 'Analysis: Porter''s Five Forces - Threat'
 about: Template for each of the Porter's Five Forces
 title: Porter's Force
 labels: ''